tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/20-Span_Conversion.markdown

 ## `SpanConverterFactory` ##

-Basically, it just configures a converter routine with the link definitions that are found elsewhere in the document.
-This is the `trait` that is included in the top level element.

-Also included here is the `matchers` method, which is a series of methods to do the matching replacement by the `SpanConverter`.
-This allows for convenient overriding at a high-level, mostly for debugging purposes.
+We configure a conversion method with a list of `LinkDefinitions`, because we usually convert a chunk of text at a time, where the definitions are in other chunks, probably at the end of the document.
+Otherwise, the conversion method is a pretty simple mapping function.

+Conversion itself is a pretty brute-force approach encapsulated in the `SpanConverter` class.

     // In knockoff2/SpanConverterFactory.scala
     package knockoff2

-    trait SpanConverterFactory extends ElementFactory {
+    trait SpanConverterFactory extends HasElementFactory {

       def spanConverter( definitions : Seq[ LinkDefinition ] ) : Chunk => SpanSeq =
-            new SpanConverter( definitions, matchers, this )
+        new SpanConverter( definitions, elementFactory )

-        def matchers : Seq[ SpanMatcher ] = List(
-            DoubleCodeMatcher,
-            SingleCodeMatcher,
-            InlineHTMLMatcher,
-            EntityMatcher,
-            UnderscoreStrongMatcher,
-            AsterixStrongMatcher,
-            UnderscoreEmphasisMatcher,
-            AsterixEmphasisMatcher
-        )
     }

 ## `SpanConverter` ##